KwakuTakyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0 --> switches from current user to user betty.
+0 --> switches from current user to user betty
+1 --> prints effective username of the current user.